 45% of you have felt low

 So we need to ask someone for help, right?

-Dr Jo Gee is a psychotherapist and co-founder of The Luna Hive, a women’s health directory and new-mum membership, with specialist mental and physical support services for new mums and babies.
+Dr Jo Gee is a clinical psychotherapist with a specialist interest in perinatal mental health.
 She told our Founding Editor Anna Ceesay about her view of maternal mental health.

 What is maternal mental health?

 “At my practise, we look at maternal mental health with regards to mums feeling they can manage and function in the everyday world.
 We want women to have the support they need, and ensure that they don’t feel they’re going to places of crises and overwhelm.
 The other way our service might look at it is more diagnostic criteria, so specific mental health disorders, and specific symptoms, such as pervasive low mood.
 We offer a range of NICE guideline informed talking therapies to support mums, as well as alternative approaches such as reflexology, nutrition and exercise.
 If women are seeking a diagnosis and medication, we work closely with the NHS and private hospitals and would refer on to a GP or psychiatrist.”
 (NICE guidelines are evidence-based recommendations for health and care in England.)